julesce/refinerycms-banners/readme.md

 # Refinery CMS Banners

 Simple banners engine for [Refinery CMS](http://refinerycms.com).
-Creates a many-to-many relationship between Pages and Banners.
+Creates a many-to-many relationship between Pages and Banners, allowing an Image to be assigned to a Banner as well.

 This version of `refinerycms-banners` supports Rails 3.0.x.